junos/go-playground/README.md

 # go-playground
-Using go to build APIs
+Using Go programming language to build APIs